Apologies, in setting up Patreon as an alternative subscription method some had requested, I accidentally blocked non Patreon subscribers. Fixed now.

 But this has led to an instinct to survive.
 When Israel ordered the evacuation of the majority Shia Dahiya district, and commenced to destroy it systematically, the majority of its inhabitants simply moved north within Beirut.

-Of the 1.4 million displaced persons, an estimated 400,000 have left, half to Syria or Iran and half to Europe and the United States.
+Of the 1.4 million displaced persons, an estimated 400,000 have left, half to Syria or Iran and half to Europe or the United States.
 Of the remaining 1 million internally displaced, the majority have come into Beirut.
 The great magnet is Hamra district.
 I ask a resident why.
 He replies:

 Everybody wants to settle in Hamra.
 It has bars and brothels, churches and mosques.
 Everybody has always been welcome in Hamra.
 It shelters everybody.